Jay Shah defamation case: SC asks Gujarat trial court to suspend proceedings against The Wire till April 12

 The Supreme Court on Thursday asked the Gujarat trial court not to proceed with criminal defamation proceedings against news portal The Wire in a case filed by Jay Shah till it hears the matter related to the quashing of the case next on April 12.
 The top court also asked Jay Shah, who is the son of BJP president Amit Shah, and others involved, to file responses within two weeks to the plea filed by the scribe.

-The apex court also criticised the media over “irresponsible reporting” in the matter.
+The apex court also criticised the media in general over irresponsible reporting.

 Chief Justice of India (CJI) Dipak Misra said he was against gagging media but also said, “we expect the media should be responsible, electronic media should be more responsible.”